-As such, in the specific but pivotal scenario when observables of interest are local Pauli operators, the classical shadow approach is very NISQ friendly as it only requires applying single-qubit rotations immediately prior to measurement in the standard basis.
-Recall that $q$-local Pauli strings are tensor products of single-qubit Pauli operators $P^{(q)} \in \{\mathrm{Id}, X, Y, Z \}^{\otimes N}$ such that $P^{(q)}$ acts non-trivailly (with $X$, $Y$ or $Z$) to $q$ qubits and trivially (with $\mathrm{Id}$) on all other qubits.
-The approach has a provable sample efficiency: to reconstruct $\nobs$ at most $q$-local Pauli strings one needs to collect a number of samples $N_s = \mathcal{O}(\log \nobs)$ that grows only logarithmically as we increase $\nobs$.
-Furthermore, the classical computational resources are linear as $\mathcal{O}(\nobs)$ and a fast, optimised, and hardware agnostic code is available in the QuEST~\cite{QuESTlink} family of quantum emulation software.
+In this context, the classical shadow approach is very NISQ friendly as it only requires applying random single-qubit rotations immediately prior to measurement in the standard basis.
+The approach also has a provable sample efficiency: Recall that $q$-local Pauli strings are tensor products of single-qubit Pauli operators $P^{(q)} \in \{\mathrm{Id}, X, Y, Z \}^{\otimes N}$ such that $P^{(q)}$ acts non-trivailly (with $X$, $Y$ or $Z$) to $q$ qubits and trivially (with $\mathrm{Id}$) on all other qubits.
+To reconstruct $\nobs$ at most $q$-local Pauli strings one needs to collect a number of samples $N_s = \mathcal{O}(\log \nobs)$ that grows only logarithmically as we increase $\nobs$.
+Furthermore, the classical computational resources are linear as $\mathcal{O}(\nobs)$ and fast, optimised, and hardware agnostic code can e.g. be found in the QuEST~\cite{QuESTlink} family of quantum emulation software.
 By applying this procedure, we can determine $\nobs$ time-dependent signals with a similarly advantageous sample complexity.

 Let us briefly summarise the sample complexity of our approach of estimating time-dependent signals using classical shadows. \begin{statement} Determining $\nobs$ independent signals of $\ttot$ time increments as time-dependent expected values of at most $q$-local Pauli strings requires a number of circuit repetitions as